PaddlePaddle/docs/docs/design/concepts/tensor_array.md

 Currently, the basic RNN implementation supported by PaddlePaddle is the `recurrent_op` which takes tensors as input and splits them into `input_segments`.

-Since a tensor cannot store variable-length sequences directly, PaddlePaddle implements the tensor with level of details (`LoDTensor` for short).
+Since a tensor cannot store variable-length sequences directly, PaddlePaddle implements the tensor with level of details (`DenseTensor` for short).
-Segmenting the `LoDTensor` is much more complicated than splitting a tensor, that makes it necessary to refactor the `recurrent_op` with `LoDTensor` segmenting support.
+Segmenting the `DenseTensor` is much more complicated than splitting a tensor, that makes it necessary to refactor the `recurrent_op` with `DenseTensor` segmenting support.

 As the next step in RNN support, `dynamic_recurrent_op` should be introduced to handle inputs with variable-length sequences.

 The implementation is similar to `recurrent_op`.
-The key difference is the way **the original input `LoDTensors` and outputs are split to get the `input_segments` and the `output_segments`.**
+The key difference is the way **the original input `DenseTensors` and outputs are split to get the `input_segments` and the `output_segments`.**

 Though it can't be built over `recurrent_op` or `dynamic_recurrent_op` directly,